 Manufacturing education strategy could help solve skills gap

-September 14, 2012 by The Society of Manufacturing Engineers
+By The Society of Manufacturing Engineers

 Manufacturers, educators, professional organizations and governments in both Canada and the U.S. need to coordinate and standardize efforts aimed at reversing the skills gap crisis and preparing a skilled workforce for the high-tech manufacturing jobs of today and tomorrow.